 - Choose a research project within the scope of your Master’s programme.

-- Ask for approval from your programme coordinator and the Board of Examiners.
+- Discuss your plan with your programme coordinator and ask for approval from the Board of Examiners.

 - Your Major Research Project has to be done at Utrecht University or at UMC Utrecht, the Hubrecht Laboratory or the Princess Máxima Center for Pediatric Oncology.
 Research projects of Science and Business Management, Medical Imaging, and Epidemiology (Postgraduate) can partly be conducted elsewhere/abroad, but only in cooperation with Utrecht University.

 - Your Profile Project can be done everywhere, so also outside the institutes mentioned for the Major Research Project.